nepluno/cmake-xcode-openmp/README.md

 	set (TESTOMP_LIBRARIES ${TESTOMP_LIBRARIES} ${IOMP5LIB})
 endif( LLVM_FOUND )
 ```
-where the `LLVM_ROOT_DIR` is the directory where the open source LLVM compiler is located, provided by the user.
+where the `LLVM_ROOT_DIR` is the directory at which the open source LLVM compiler is located, provided by the user.

 The second part would override the Xcode setting for compilers to use, and turn off the index-while-building feature (introduced since Xcode 9) that is incompatible with the open source LLVM compiler, as following
 ```